telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Enabled` method enables or disables paging.
 Use it when paging based on a condition should be enabled.

-The example below demonstrates how to conditionally enable paging.
+The following example demonstrates how to conditionally enable paging.

 ###### Example